You’re your own boss as a freelance graphic designer — which means you have to price your own services. The question is: how much should you charge?

 As stated earlier, your first step should be determining the value of your services — but you can’t magically grab numbers from thin air.
 Instead, consider showcasing your designs on places such as Behance and Dribbble, where you can get critiques from the community and see how well your designs fare against others.
 If your designs are deemed to be good quality, you can be comfortable charging more for your services.
 If not, think about setting a lower price for now while you improve your skills and knowledge.

 Besides getting feedback, such sites are great for reaching out to other designers.
 More specifically, you should talk to the more experienced ones and get advice on how much you should charge.
-In addition, you can take a look at designers who are around the same skill level as you and see how they price their services.
+In addition, take a look at designers who are around the same skill level as you and see how they price their services.

 In any case, once you have some numbers in mind, use them as a benchmark to map out your pricing strategy.
 Remember, never negotiate on rate — only on scope.